osqledaren/osqledaren.se/wp-content/themes/osqledaren/assets/js/README.md

 **When you're done developing and want to deploy**: Run ```grunt build ```This not only processes the files like the ```grunt default```task.
 But also runs uglify on them to minify the size of the files.

+### Setting up
+Ok, so you have node/npm/grunt-cli installed?
+Now it's time to get your local workspace ready.
+Inside the folder, do:

+1. npm install (installs all the packages in the package.json file)
+2. ```grunt default``` (Starts the grunt-watcher)
+3. Edit away!
+4. So you're ready to publish? run ```grunt build```and commit the minified JS.

 ### Folder structure
 **/compiled** - this is where all the processed files go.
 You should NEVER edit on a file in here.
 The html/php should also never import a file that does not live in this folder.
 If that's the case you've done something wrong.